SPI2000 Gamification and application development

 Form of assessment

-• 1 group project-based assignment, assessed with pass/fail
+• 1 group project-based assignment, assessed with grades from A-F

 Faculty